alkem-io/alkemio/docs/credential-based-authorization.md

 Note that the latter is inherently more scalable and decentralized as there is not a centralized list that is used at the entrance to the conference.

 The medium term goal is to move to using full SSI with Verified Credentials.
 However as an intermediate step the platform uses a lightweight implementation of non-verified Credentials (i.e. not cryptographically secure and managed by the platform).
-This works as the platform is still centralized but it is important to switch already to Credential based authorization now so that the path to using decentralized authorisation is clear.
+This works as the platform is still centralized but it is important to switch already to Credential based authorization now so that the path to using decentralized authorization is clear.

 ## **Terminology**
 The terminology used within Alkemio for Credential Based Authorization has borrowed heavily from initiatives such as [Cability Based Authorization System](https://essif-lab.eu/capability-based-authorization-system-by-jolocom/).
 This is to both learn from the experience within the wider SSI field, as well as to make the subsequent move to using Verified Credentials easier.